afedulov/flink-web/_posts/2019-11-19-demo-fraud-detection.md

   .window(/*window specification*/);
 ```

-This is the basic building block for achieving horizontal scalability which covers a wide range of use cases.
-However, in a case of an application that strives to provide flexibility in business logic at runtime, this is not enough.
+This approach is the basic building block for achieving horizontal scalability for a wide range of use cases.
+However, in the case of an application that strives to provide flexibility in business logic at runtime, this is not enough.
 To understand why this is the case, let us start with articulating a realistic sample rule definition for our fraud detection system in a form of a functional requirement:

 "Whenever the **sum** of accumulated **payment amount** from the same **beneficiary** to the same **payee** within the **duration of a week** is **greater** than **1 000 000 $** - fire an alert."

-This rule shows a number of parameters that we would like to be flexible and expose for any (new) rule that is being sent to our fraud detection application during its runtime:
+In this formulation we can see a number of parameters that we would like to be able to specify when submitting a new rule to the fraud detection engine during its runtime:

-From this formulation we can extract the following parameters that we would like to be able to specify in a system which allows flexibility in rules definition:

 1. Aggregation field (payment amount)
 1. Grouping fields (beneficiary + payee)